Vinitk93/Soccer_Analysis/README.md

 # Soccer_Analysis

-## Stepwise Implementation of the Project
+## Implementation of the Project is mentioned below:

 Step 1: Importing the packages: numpy, pandas, sqlite3, matplotlib